Why (and What) High Schoolers Should Read

 One student was definitive in his response: students hate reading because schools make them read; in other words, it is teenage rebellion to hate what adults force you do to.

 Now while there may be a gleam of truth in that, I replied by asking if video games and Netflix would be assigned by teachers more often, then would students rebel against those things?
 I didn't think so.
-There's nothing wrong with video games or Netflix.
-In fact, I like video games and think they are a lot of fun myself (though I rarely play anything).
-Though, of course, all things in balance.
+There's nothing wrong with video games or Netflix; though, of course, all things in balance.

 I think two things are primarily to blame for this phenomenon.
 First, it is simply easier (more passive) to be entertained elsewhere (aka TV).
 Reading takes effort (more active) to begin or "enter in" to the world being presented to you, like having to ride a bike up a short hill to get to a friend's house.
 Second, teenagers are the archetype of caring what other people think, and if people think you like to read, well, you might be seen as weird or, even worse, trying.